-PhD, assistant professor, Polish Academy of Sciences
+PhD, associate professor, Polish Academy of Sciences

 She obtained a PhD in Animal Sciences (animal genetics and adaptation physiology) from Wageningen University, Netherlands, in 2014.